Andrew123098/unitraj-DLAV/README.md

 ## Summary
 After a successful implementation of the temporal and social attention functions in the transformer-based trajectory prediction deep learning model in Milestone 1, we have made enhancements and done hyperparameter tuning to improve model performance.
-The most significant improvement was seen when we added L2 reguarisation.
+The most significant improvement was seen when we added L2 reguarisation made in Milestone 2.
+For the last Milestone we tried to improve the PTR model instead of implementing a a new one from a research paper.

 ## Results
-Best minADE6 (mediun Kaggle competition) : ~ 0.94
+Best minADE6 (hard Kaggle competition) : ~ 0.98

 ## Important Code We Added
 In Milestone 1, in the _forward() function we have implemented the calling of both of the attention functions.